yig/GMU-CS425/README.md

 * Your engine should have a script manager that lets users run Lua scripts on demand or attach a `Script` component to entities that will be run automatically in the game loop.
 * Your engine should expose to Lua scripts the ability to query input state, quit the game, play sounds, and manipulate sprites.

+## What's Next?

+You don't need anything else.
+You might want:

+* Text rendering.
+Some options:
+  * [`sokol_debugtext`](https://github.com/floooh/sokol/blob/master/util/sokol_debugtext.h) is easy to integrate, but you are limited to simple, monospaced fonts.
+  * [`sokol_fontstash`](https://github.com/floooh/sokol/blob/master/util/sokol_fontstash.h) lets you load arbitrary TrueType fonts and render text dynamically.
+It will require a small amount of integration into your code.
+  * [`text2image`](https://github.com/justinmeiners/text2image) draws image data into a buffer and then saves it to a file.
+You could use that directly with no code changes to your graphics manager.
+With small modifications, you could avoid the round trip to and from the filesystem.
+Modify `text2image` to return the image data and your graphics manager to load an image from memory.
+The overhead of rendering text to an image (on the CPU and then uploading it to the GPU) is irrelevant if your text doesn't change often.
+* A GUI for inspecting and editing your game state.
+[Dear ImGui](https://github.com/ocornut/imgui) and [`Nuklear`](https://github.com/Immediate-Mode-UI/Nuklear) are good for that. `sokol_gfx` [comes with](https://github.com/floooh/sokol/tree/master/util) integrations for both.
+You will have to do some additional work to hook them up to `GLFW`'s event handling (since we're not using `sokol_app` for our event handling).

 ---

 ## ChangeLog